StarlaneStudios/vscode-comment-anchors/README.md

 * Place anchors in comments, strings, documentation, etc.
 * Anchors can be viewed in the anchor sidebar view in the activity bar.
-* Anchor names, icon colors, and highlight colors can be customized.
+* Anchor names, icon colors, highlight colors, and background colors can be customized.
 * Click an anchor in the sidebar view to scroll it into view.

 ## Usage